Get one of our team members to give you a call to discuss your case!

 Strict time limits apply for some cases.
 In most cases of unfair dismissal, there is a strict 21 day deadline.
 Speak to McDonnell Schroder today to make sure you have expert legal representation on your side.
 Depending on your situation, you may be entitled to; Unpaid wages, in the case of underpayment, compensation or reinstatement.

 Dismissal or termination of employment happens when your employment has been terminated by your employer, or when you have been forced to resign due to something your employer has done.

 Have you or someone you care about been dismissed from their job?
 Did it seem unfair or unreasonable?
-If you think so, you may be able to make an application to the Fair Work Commission for compensation or to get your job back.
+Unfair dismissal arises when an employee is relieved of their duties in a harsh, unfair or unjust manner.
+If you think this has occurred, you may be able to make an application to the Fair Work Commission for compensation or to get your job back.

 Your dismissal might be unfair if you can prove that it was harsh, unjust or unreasonable, and not a case of genuine redundancy.
 If your employer is a small business, with less than 15 employees, they must also comply with the Small Business Fair Dismissal Code.

 There are strict deadlines to make a claim for unfair dismissal.

 To make an application you must lodge it within 21 days of the dismissal or your resignation.
 As an employee, you must also be covered by the national system.
 You must have been employed for at least 6 months before you can apply, or for 12 months in a small business.

 There are other options if you have been dismissed for a redundancy that is not genuine, for wrongful dismissal under your contract, or for serious misconduct.
 You may also be covered by general protections.
 Look out for our articles about these different types of employment termination over the coming issues.

 Don’t forget that strict time limits apply to employment claims and you should seek urgent legal help.